When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • enlargement of the thyroid gland, cervical or retrosternal lymph nodes;

-• acute inflammatory processes in the oral and nasal cavity.
+• acute inflammatory processes in the oral and nasal cavities.

-A biopsy can be ordered in the following cases:
+A biopsy may be ordered at following cases:

-studies are prescribed to identify oncopathology or precancerous conditions; analysis may be necessary for acute or chronic gastritis; to clarify the ulcerative process and eliminate suspicions of oncology; in case of damage to the gastric mucosa to clarify the volume of organ resection; a biopsy of the stomach allows you to identify the presence or absence of Helicobacter pylori in case of indigestion; the study allows you to assess the patient's condition after surgery or radiation therapy.
+studies are prescribed to identify oncopathology or precancerous conditions; analysis may be necessary in acute or chronic gastritis; to clarify the ulcerative process and exclude suspicions of oncology; in case of damage to the gastric mucosa to clarify the extent of organ resection; a gastric biopsy can reveal the presence or absence of Helicobacter in case of digestive disorders; The study allows you to assess the patient’s condition after surgery or radiation therapy.

 However, despite its high efficiency, this diagnostic method cannot be applied to all patients.

-When diagnosing any disease, the doctor must ensure that he does not harm the patient and put his life at risk.
+When diagnosing any disease, the doctor is obliged to ensure that he does not harm the patient or put his life at risk.
 Based on this principle, when prescribing any procedure, all possible contraindications are taken into account.
-In the case of a gastric biopsy, these are:
+In the case of a gastric biopsy, this is:

-a state of shock; diseases of the heart and vascular system; inflammatory or other pathological processes in the pharynx, larynx or in the respiratory tract; diathesis (hemorrhagic form); infectious diseases in the acute stage; narrowing of the esophagus; the presence of perforations in the walls of the stomach; burns of the stomach with chemicals; mental deviations allergic reactions to pain medications (lidocaine and others).
+state of shock; diseases of the heart and vascular system; inflammatory or other pathological processes in the pharynx, larynx or airways; diathesis (hemorrhagic form); infectious diseases in acute stage; narrowing of the esophagus; the presence of perforations of the stomach walls; stomach burn from chemicals; psychical deviations allergic reactions for painkillers (lidocaine and others).

-In addition to obvious contraindications, the doctor must take into account the patient's psychological preparation for the procedure.
-If there is a pronounced fear, then it is better not to conduct research.
+In addition to obvious contraindications, the doctor must take into account the patient’s psychological preparation for the procedure.
+If there is pronounced fear, then it is better not to conduct the study.

-Gastroscopy is an examination of the upper organs of the gastrointestinal tract using a gastroscope inserted through the patient's oral cavity.
-Shows gastroscopy of the state of the duodenum, stomach and esophagus.
-This is necessary if you suspect such pathological processes:
+Gastroscopy is an examination of the upper organs of the gastrointestinal tract using a gastroscope inserted through the mouth of the subject.
+Gastroscopy shows the condition of the duodenum, stomach and esophagus.
+This is necessary if you suspect the following pathological processes:

 • damage to the duodenal mucosa;

-• diseases of the esophagus, accompanied by inflammation of its mucous membrane;
+• diseases of the esophagus, accompanied by inflammation of its mucosa;

 • peptic ulcer of the stomach or duodenum;